sawrubh/ghs/README.md

-ghs
+GHS Algorithm
 ===

-Implementation of the GHS algorithm
+This is an implementation of the Gallager, Humblet and Spira algorithm for calculating the Minimum Spanning Tree in a distributed system.